-The next option is to repair the Exchange database via Eseutil or Isinteg.
-However, these utilities are helpful in fixing the Exchange database in those cases where the level of corruption is minimal.
-Eseutil helps in recovering the content of database with the help of soft or hard recovery, depending on the damage to the database.
+The next option is to repair Exchange 2013 or 2016 database via Eseutil or Isinteg.
+However, these utilities help fix the Exchange database in those cases where the level of corruption is minimal.
+Eseutil helps in recovering the content of the database with the help of soft or hard recovery, depending on the damage to the database.

-However, in the event of Eseutil and Isinteg failure, you can use Stellar Repair for Exchange to recover and restore mailboxes from inaccessible, dismounted, damaged, or corrupt Exchange database.
-By using the software, you can avoid data loss that may occur due to hard recovery via Eseutil.
-Plus, the software lets you extract mailboxes from the database and save them in an importable PST file format.
+However, in the event of Eseutil and Isinteg failure, you can use Stellar Repair for Exchange to recover and restore mailboxes from inaccessible, dismounted, damaged, or corrupt Exchange 2007, 2010, 2013, 2016, 2019 database.
+By using the software, you can avoid data loss that may occur due to hard recovery via Eseutil /p.
+Plus, the software lets you extract mailboxes from the Exchange database and save them in an importable PST file format.
 You may also import the extracted mailboxes directly to the Live Exchange server by using this Exchange recovery software.

 You can check the amount of free space by searching your application log for Event ID 1221.